Try Eddy

 What changed in practice

-In the context of Working Environment Week, people would not always know or care about the event as a single campaign — they knew something was happening related to the work environment, but inbox fatigue set in quickly.
+In the context of Working Environment Week, people would not always know or care about the event as a single campaign.
+They knew something was happening related to the work environment, but inbox fatigue set in quickly.
 When we used Eddy, it changed the tone to something more dynamic, and because it was online they could participate any time from anywhere.
 First, we worked hard on advertising and hyping the different Eddy stages to keep people on task and create a feeling of an event happening.
-Then Eddy took over with an intuitive flow, clear content exposition, and simple input tools.
+Then Eddy took over with an intuitive flow, clear content, and simple input tools.

 Luciano Fernandez